Breathing Techniques to Tone the Vagus Nerve: A Simple Guide

 • Gradually increase the duration of your box breathing sessions as you become more comfortable with the technique.

 Remember, these breathing techniques are meant to help you relax and tone your vagus nerve, so don’t worry too much about doing them perfectly.
 Just find a quiet place to sit or lie down, take a few deep breaths, and let yourself relax.
-With a little practice, you’ll be able to activate your parasympathetic nervous system and feel more calm and centered.
+With a little practice, you’ll be able to activate your parasympathetic nervous system and feel more calm and centered using vagus nerve stimulation breathing techniques.

 If you are a podcast lover, this is a very informative episode from Huberman Lab.
 The podcaster’s instructions for diaphragmatic breathing are incorrect (watch this video for a proper demo), but he shares several other beneficial breathing techniques!